Social Media and Stock Tip Scams – Investor Alert

 Sep 30, 2025

-The SEC’s Office of Investor Education and Advocacy (OIEA) warns that fraudsters may impersonate the SEC -- or SEC officials or employees -- on social media or in text messages to solicit you for scams.
+The SEC’s Office of Investor Education and Assistance (OIEA) warns that fraudsters may impersonate the SEC -- or SEC officials or employees -- on social media or in text messages to solicit you for scams.
 These scams include stock tips, advance fee fraud, and pretending to help you get your money back.

 Category